 - Magnesium.
 Relaxing and calming for nerves and muscles.

 - Curcumin.
 This brightly colored, anti-inflammatory component is found in turmeric but can also be found in supplement form.

 If you have a tendency to suffer from sciatica, you now see how many ways you can help yourself.
 For some people, these suggestions constitute a major shift in thinking and lifestyle, but avoiding the incapacitating pain of sciatica might make this shift worthwhile.

+At our St. Louis chiropractic clinic, we have helped numerous patients escape debilitating sciatic pain.
 If you need further help making the right choices or selecting the right nutritional supplements, just give us a call at (314) 635-1008.